weaveworks/weave/site/proxy.md

 ## <a name="setup"></a>Setup

 The proxy sits between the Docker client (command line or API) and the Docker daemon, intercepting the communication between the two.

-To start the proxy, run
+You can start it simultaneously with the router and weaveDNS via `launch`:

+    host1$ weave launch

+or independently via `launch-proxy`:

-    host1$ weave launch-proxy
+    host1$ weave launch-router && weave launch-dns && weave launch-proxy

+The first form is more convenient, however you can only pass proxy related configuration arguments to `launch-proxy` so if you need to modify the default behaviour you will have to use the latter.

 By default, the proxy listens on port 12375, on all network interfaces.
 This can be adjusted with the `-H` argument, e.g.